-A good chosen decorative sign does more than just provide information, it sets the tone for your space.
+A decorative sign is a piece of signage where aesthetics and function are equally important.
+Unlike purely informational signs, a well-chosen decorative sign does more than just provide information—it contributes to the overall design and atmosphere, setting the tone for your space.
 It’s the first hello for a café, a point of personality in a retail store, and a touch of character at home.
 This guide is for business owners, interior designers, and anyone looking to elevate their environment with signage that is both beautiful and functional.
-We’ll explore everything from materials and styles to placement and personalization, helping you find the perfect decorative sign for your needs.
+We’ll explore everything from materials and styles to compliance and installation, helping you find the perfect decorative sign for your needs.

 For businesses like cafés, restaurants, and boutiques, a decorative sign can communicate brand identity, display menus, or welcome customers.
 In an office or studio, it can help with wayfinding while reinforcing company culture.
 At home, a decorative sign can be used for organization, inspiration, or simply as a piece of art.
 The goal is to create something intentional that feels integrated with its surroundings.